- MULTIMEDIA - Get help with multimedia activities, including photography and video and audio capturing, editing, conversion.

 NDSU students, faculty and staff have free access to Read & Write Gold, an innovative literacy software that supports reading fluency and comprehension, writing, studying and research.

 Visit this Web page to find out how you can download a free copy of Read & Write Gold for your personal computer and acquire a mobile version at the TLMC (see requirements).

-- FACULTY RESOURCES - Instructors who plan to assign projects that involve the use of technology (e.g., videos, Web sites, large format posters, publications) can receive help with project planning, identifying best methods, and coordinating learning and support services for their students.
-To request services, contact Sheree Kornkven, Quentin Burdick Building (formerly the IACC) 150C, 231-6327, Sheree.Kornkven@ndsu.edu
+- FACULTY RESOURCES - Instructors who plan to assign projects that involve the use of technology (e.g., videos, large format posters, publications) can receive help with project planning, identifying best methods, and coordinating learning and support services for their students.
+To request services, contact Sheree Kornkven, Quentin Burdick Building 150C, 231-6327, Sheree.Kornkven@ndsu.edu

 - MEDIA STUDIO AND SERVICES - In addition to our walk-in multimedia services, more specialized services are available upon request.
-A media studio, located in the Quentin Burdick Building (formerly the IACC) 150G, is equipped with an audio recording room and an area for video recording.
-To get started with podcasting, audio or video recording, or digital conversion projects contact Steve Beckermann, 231-8486, Stephen.Beckermann@ndsu.edu
+A media studio, located in the Quentin Burdick Building 150G, is equipped with an audio recording room and an area for video recording and photography.
+To get started with podcasting, audio or video recording, photography, or digital conversion projects contact Steve Beckermann, 231-8486, Stephen.Beckermann@ndsu.edu